pusher/pusher-js/README.md

 * `headers` (Object) - Only applied when using `ajax` as authentication transport.
 Provides the ability to pass additional HTTP Headers to the user authentication endpoint.
 This can be useful with some web application frameworks that guard against CSRF CSRF (Cross-site request forgery).

+* `paramsProvider` (Function) - When present, this function is called to get additional parameters to be sent when the user authentication endpoint is called.
+This is equivalent to passing them on the params key, but allows for the parameters to be retrieved dynamically at the time of the request.

+* `headersProvider` (Function) - When present, this function is called to get additional headers to be sent when the user authentication endpoint is called.
+This is equivalent to passing them on the headers key, but allows for the headers to be retrieved dynamically at the time of the request.

 * `customHandler` (Function) - When present, this function is called instead of a request being made to the endpoint specified by `userAuthentication.endpoint`.